developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/setignoredisabledprofiles/index.md

 Introduced in DataWedge 6.8.

 Prevents DataWedge from switching to a Profile that is disabled;  including Profile0.
-Applies to Profile switches initiated through the DataWedge UI and [SWITCH_TO_PROFILE API](../switchtoprofile).
+Applies to Profile switches initiated manually through the DataWedge settings panel and programmatically using the [SWITCH_TO_PROFILE API](../switchtoprofile).

 ### Function Prototype